 Now, try replacing #NotAll poachers and #AllForestsMatter with #NotAllWhites/Men/etc. and #AllLivesMatter.
 Not all poachers participate in rainforest destruction, but they all benefit in some way–financially, perhaps–from that destruction.
 Not all whites commit hate crimes against, actively subjugate, participate in racism towards People of Color, but all of us white folks do benefit from systemic subjugation of People of Color because it garners unearned social privilege; acknowledging that would mean acknowledging we have social privilege, and anti-racism advocacy would mean giving it up. #NotAllMen kill and maim and rape and terrorize and harass women and other femme-type folks, but all men do benefit from the violent social subjugation of women because it creates and perpetuates the social privilege (generally cis) men hold.
 The same goes for cis-hets, neurotypicals, thin people, and so on.

 #NotAll people who use #NotAll tactics do so with the intent of derailing a conversation, either.
-That doesn’t mean it isn’t being derailed, re-centered and misdirected, though; and it still implies a duty of oppressed demographics to educate their oppressors–which would involve stopping a productive and important dialogue to do so.
+That doesn’t mean it isn’t being derailed, re-centered and misdirected, though; and it still implies a duty of oppressed demographics to educate their oppressors–which would involve stopping a productive and important dialogue from doing so.
 If a person in a #NotAll position does not participate in the harmful actions in question, they should stand back and listen.
 It’s normal to want to defend ourselves, to separate ourselves from those in our demographic we do oppress.
 (Remember: intersections.
 We are all oppressors and all oppressed at the same time for various reasons.)
 Doing so by jumping into a conversation to derail recognition of oppressive actions committed by most but perhaps #NotAll is an act of violence.
 Moreover, it can be and often is traumatic for those in the discussion: centering ______ feelings over ________ lives is never okay.

 Do you have any experience with the #NotAll crew?
-How did you deal with it, what do you think the best way to do so is?
+How did you deal with it?
+What do you think the best way to do so is?
 Tell us in the comments, if you’d like.